KonduriMrunal/AIr-Quality-Index/README.md

 - Project Report (DOCX)

 ## 🎓 Academic Use
-This project is developed as part of the **INT234 – Data Science Toolbox** course.
+This project is developed as part of the **INT234 – Data Science Toolbox** Course.

 ## 👤 Author
 **K. Mrunal**